Ready to dive deep and grow from within?

 In sessions with me, you will find that you can say things without censoring yourself, needing to stay on track, or worrying about being judged.

-I believe therapy works best when you navigate it in a way that makes sense to you and fits your needs.
+I believe therapy works best when you navigate it in a way that makes sense to you and fits you.
 I’m not about manualized or rigid treatment structures.
+I am about being flexible, open, and attentive to your needs moment to moment.

 It’s my role to hold space for whatever you want to bring into session, to sense where you’re feeling stuck, and to help you focus on and work through the core issue to get you unstuck.